(Panama City, Boquete)

-Enjoy a private vehicle and boat transfer with English speaking guide from Isla Bastimentos to Isla Colon Airport terminal.
+Enjoy a shared vehicle and boat transfer from Isla Bastimentos to Isla Colon Airport terminal.
 The transfer will take approximately 45 minutes.

 Fly from Bocas del Toro to Panama City.
 The transfer will take approximately 1.25 hours.

 Amidst inspiring architectural flourishes like neo-classical ironwork and red tile gables, The Bristol luxury hotel in Panama City summons the ambiance and grace of a historic private mansion.
 Beautifully appointed room and suite accommodations are enhanced by a charming colonial décor and artwork by the finest artisans in Panama.
 Exquisite luxury refinements include Frette cotton sheets, Hungarian down-filled pillows, plush duvets, Molton Brown bath amenities, and a personal butler skilled in the art of intuitive yet discreet service.
 At every moment, guests will enjoy the dedicated attention of the dedicated hotel staff.
 Recognized as the “Best Hotel in Panama” and among the “Top 10 Hotels in Latin America” by Condé Nast Traveler, this legendary hotel envelops each in an embrace of uncompromising urban style and sophistication.